 I now think of my early restoration episodes as the very beginning of my very gradual adaptation to, and integration of losing Anton.

 Stroebe & Schut's Dual Process Model:

 As months and years pass, periods of restoration may also include starting new activities or hobbies, taking on different roles and responsibilities, connecting with others, and finding a sense of meaning in our lives.
 I've described some of the ways I have done this so far in my three posts about Growing a Garden of Hope around the Black Hole 1 2 3

 These restoration phases are an important and valuable part of our grief journey, because they provide us with some of the resources we need to continue growing our lives around the loss, develop coping strategies, find hope and meaning, and identify reasons to keep going.
 Equally importantly, especially in the first years, they allow us to rest from the work of grieving, which is emotionally and physically exhausting.

-After almost 3 years, I still have waves of excruciating pain during periods in loss orientation but I find I spend much longer now in the phases of restoration orientation where I am slowly adjusting to life without Anton, and finding ways of rebuilding my life around the loss.
-Crucially, these include the various means by which I take Anton with me into my future life, the Continuing Bonds (post coming soon) that ensure he stays with us always.
+After almost 4 years, I still have waves of excruciating pain during periods in loss orientation but I find I spend much longer now in the phases of restoration orientation where I am slowly adjusting to life without Anton, and finding ways of rebuilding my life around the loss.
+Crucially, these include the various means by which I take Anton with me into my future life, the Continuing Bonds that ensure he stays with us always.

 Bowlby, J. (1980).
 Attachment and loss.
 London, England: Hogarth Press & Institute of Psychoanalysis